ebadi/che-test/README.md

     //114.
 Static blog content: https:/./www.chedoku.com/blog : DONE
     //115.
 Adding google tag to the blog : DONE
     //101.
 Create a FAQ from Popular posts (links in accounts.txt) : DONE
+    //103.
+Install GA tag on wordpress : NOT NEEDED, INSTALLED ON OWN BLOG
+    //180.
+Fix style isse : FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see problem 30 (by clicking "Next" from problem 29): no target numbers are